mdolab/MACH-Aero/machAeroTutorials/aero_pointwise.rst

     :width: 1000
     :align: center

 1. Unselect the database entities you had selected and then select all 10 connectors you just created.
-2. Go to ``Layers``, then enter 10 for the ``Target layer number`` (it doesn't matter what number you choose as long as its different from everything currently in the list).
+2. Go to ``Layers``, then enter 10 for the ``Target layer number`` (it doesn't matter what number you choose as long as it's different from everything currently in the list).
-3. Then click ``Apply``.
+3. Click ``Apply``.
-This will move all the connectors to a new layers seperate from the database entries
+   This will move all the connectors to a new layer seperate from the database entries
 4. Find you new layer in the list and double click so that the green arrow moves next to it.
-This means the new layer is now the active and anything new you create will be added to it.
+   This means the new layer is now the active one and anything new you create will be added to it.
 5. Go ahead and name the new layer ``connectors`` or anything else you want to set it apart.
-6. We recommend unchecking the ``Geo`` layer to hide it (we will need to see it later though so don't delete it!).
+6. We recommend unchecking the ``Geo`` layer to hide it (we will need to show it later though so don't delete it!).

 .. figure:: images/aero_pointwise_dat7.png
     :width: 1000
     :align: center

 1. Click on ``List``
 2. Adjust your view so that you are looking at the trailing edge of the wing at the tip.